lewisgodowski/LGKinect/README.md

 ## License

-LGKinectTweeter is available under the MIT license.
+LGKinect is available under the MIT license.
 See the LICENSE file for more info.